 When Ragnar embarked in his last journey to England it was shown that he had been away too long for revenge yet, not long enough to be forgiven.

-Then when he finally took off on his voyage Ragnar even states to his son Ivar that he never had the intentions of ever heading back, so he wanted to die but is there more to it than wanting to die in battle, or trying to regain his honor, or even revenge?
+Then when he finally took off on his voyage Ragnar even states to his son Ivar that he never had the intentions of ever heading back, so he wanted to die.
+Is there more to it than wanting to die in battle, or trying to regain his honor or even revenge?

-Revenge was obviously on his mind but its how he has gone about it, which is the most interesting part, as he has now succeeded in getting his people to follow him one last time.
+Revenge was obviously on his mind but its how he went about it, which was the most interesting part.
+He has succeeded in getting his people to follow him one last time.

-In the first parts of season four we watched how Rganar became addicted to an unknown substance and it destroyed his ability to think, which in my opinion caused his loss in Paris.
+In the first parts of season four, we watched how Ragnar became addicted to an unknown substance and it destroyed his ability to think, which in my opinion caused his loss in Paris.